 Obtaining an Absentee Ballot

-To obtain an absentee ballot, you must make a request in writing.
+In order to obtain an absentee ballot, you must make a request in writing.

 City of River Falls

 Attention: City Clerk

 Regular Wisconsin voters may also request that ballot be sent to them by sending an email or fax to their clerk.
 Your request must also include a copy of your photo ID, if not previously provided.

 The application must be received in the City Clerk’s Office no later than 5 p.m. on the Thursday before the election in order for an absentee ballot to be mailed to you.